 - Transfer interdisciplinary systems engineering approaches to the fields of bio- and nanotechnology.

 Areas of Interest

 - Materials Science

 The minor requires the completion of 24 units which must include:

 12 units from completion of the following course(s):

 |BIOL1004||Biology 2: Molecular and Cell Biology||6|

-18 units from completion of the following course(s):
+A minimum of 12 units must come from completion of courses from the following list:

 |ENGN4820||Bio Micro and Nano Electro-Mechanical Systems (BioMEMS and BioNEMS)||6|